dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-inject.md

 end
 ```

-Arguably a more precise way of phrasing this definition is to say it returns an array of elements of enum for which the given block returns a “truthy” value.
+Arguably a more precise way of phrasing this definition is to say it "returns an array of elements of enum for which the given block returns a *'truthy'* value.

 ```ruby
 >> result = [1,2,3].select do |num|